CsabaDu/CsabaDu.DynamicTestData/README.md

 This section provides basic examples of how to use each `ITestData` type in combination with various dynamic data source class extensions.
 Examples are shown for **MSTest**, **NUnit**, and **xUnit**, demonstrating how the framework integrates seamlessly across popular .NET test frameworks.

+The demonstrated test cases and usage patterns for data source classes of this section are **consistent across all supported test frameworks**.
+The specific examples shown were selected arbitrarily and are intended to illustrate general usage rather than framework-specific behavior.

 ---

 #### General-purpose `TestData` Usage in *MSTest* with `DynamicObjectArraySource`